 Apart from viruses or malware attacks and apparent files to occupy all the space, there are some hidden files on your device that may secretly leach the storage without leaving any sign of their existence.
 Due to a load of hidden files, your device will confront the error i.e. disk drive full but no files.
 To resolve the issue, you have to unhide the files.
 Here are the steps:

-Step 2: In the next window, check for the option of show hidden files, folders, and drives.
+Step 2: In the next window, check for the option to show hidden files, folders, and drives.

 Step 3: Once all the hidden files are now seen, you can delete them one by one and check the drive, if the space is available.

 In case if you have created several system restorations i.e. a huge amount of backup files, this may also consume all the space on the drive, leaving no room for the new one.
 Here are the steps to follow to delete the system restore points and to shrink the disk space.

 Step 1: In the main menu of windows, in the search box, type control panel, and right-click the utility to launch.

 Step 2: In the window of the control panel, select the option of settings.

 Step 3: Now, in the settings drop-down, you have to select the option of system protection followed by selecting the option of configure.

 Step 4: Check the option i.e. turn on system protection.